Saturday, March 14, 2015

-It took me awhile to get into this book.
-I almost stopped several times but I decided to persevere.
-I guess the reason I kept on going was because this was my book club selection.
-I always do my best to read the book.
-It makes the discussion so much better.
+It took me a while to get into this book.
+I almost gave up several times, but I decided to persevere—mostly because it was our book club selection.
+I always do my best to finish the book; it makes the discussion so much richer.

-The author opens the novel with a definition of the Dual Inheritance theory (DIT) which was developed in the late 1970's through the early 1980's.
-The basis of the theory is that human behavior is a product of two different and interacting evolutionary processes: genetic evolution and cultural evolution.
-In DIT, culture is defined as information and behavior acquired through social learning.
+The author opens with a definition of Dual Inheritance Theory (DIT), developed in the late 1970s and early 1980s.
+The theory suggests that human behavior is shaped by two interacting evolutionary processes: genetic evolution and cultural evolution.
+In this framework, culture is defined as information and behavior acquired through social learning.

-After they graduate Hugh goes to Africa and ends up involved in humanitarian work while Ed starts an investment fund on Wall Street that becomes very successful.
-How much of each of their success is from genetic evolution and how much is from cultural evolution or the combination.
+After graduation, Hugh heads to Africa and becomes involved in humanitarian work, while Ed launches a successful investment fund on Wall Street.
+Their paths diverge, but the question lingers: how much of their success is rooted in genetic inheritance, and how much in cultural influence—or is it the interplay of both?

-Overall I think the author did a great job portraying the characters although the book was a little too long for me.
+Overall, I think the author did a great job developing the characters, though I found the book a bit too long for my taste.

 No comments: